o-jasper/o-jasper-luakit-stuff/readme.md

 * Strive to make tools usable inside usable from commandline or as library too;
+  + paged_chrome needs to be usable as server.
+    (partway currently, still need to connect js to lua)
   + The SqlHelp(derived) stuff needs work for this.
   + urltamer, need to be able to ask from commandline what a response would be.
-  + paged_chrome needs to be usable as server.

 # License